Zachary school leaders say safety is priority as students return to classrooms

 ZACHARY - As of Monday, the first day of the 2021-2022 school year has started for a number of schools in the WBRZ viewing area.

-In the early morning hours, students file onto campuses across Pointe Coupee Parish, Baker, Zachary, and Feliciana Parish, eager to crack open new notebooks and catch up with friends.
+In the early morning hours, students file onto campuses across Pointe Coupee Parish, Baker, Zachary, and the Feliciana Parishes, eager to crack open new notebooks and catch up with friends.

 While the youngsters get settled, teachers and staff keep a cautious eye on their students, ensuring that COVID-related safety precautions are followed.